‘Furious’ Trump Snaps at Bannon Over His Ridicule

 The book presents Trump as an ill-informed and thoroughly unserious candidate and president, engaged mainly in satisfying his own ego and presiding over a dysfunctional White House.
 It reports that early in the 2016 campaign, one aide, Sam Nunberg, was sent to explain the Constitution to the candidate.
 “I got as far as the Fourth Amendment,” it quotes Nunberg as saying, “before his finger is pulling down on his lip and his eyes are rolling back in his head.”

-The book quotes an email from an unnamed White House aide offering a harsh assessment of Trump’s operation: “It’s worse than you can imagine.
+The book cites an email from an unnamed White House aide offering a harsh assessment of Trump’s operation that was said to reflect the view of Gary D. Cohn, the president’s national economics adviser: “It’s worse than you can imagine.
 An idiot surrounded by clowns.
 Trump won’t read anything — not one-page memos, not the brief policy papers; nothing.
 He gets up halfway through meetings with world leaders because he is bored.”

-The book also asserts that Trump’s advisers and associates deride him in private, calling him an “idiot,” a “dope” or “dumb as” dirt.
+The book also asserts that Cohn and other advisers and associates of Trump deride him in private, calling him an “idiot,” a “dope” or “dumb” as dirt.
 Thomas J. Barrack, a friend and adviser to Trump, was quoted telling a friend that the president is “not only crazy, he’s stupid.”

 Reached by telephone Wednesday, Barrack said that account was “totally false.”
 Barrack added, “It’s clear to anyone who knows me that those aren’t my words and inconsistent with anything I’ve ever said.”
 He said that Wolff never ran that quotation by him to ask whether it was accurate.